Shivamp29/Java-OOPS/Encapsulation/ReadMe.txt

                     }

     - Setters :
-            - setters are used to modify the values of private data feilds.
+            - setters are used to modify the values of private data fields.
             - setters are also called as  " Mutators "
-            - seeters must have ' public ' access specifier.
+            - setters must have ' public ' access specifier.
             - return type of setters is ' void '
             - setters take one parameter
             - Syntax :